tjdevries/vim9jit/README.md

             - [ ] Else statements
             - [ ] Elseif statements
             - [ ] Exact vim semantics for if statements
+                - [ ] Lots of new semantics for boolean conditions
         - [ ] Function calls
             - [x] Local functions (implemented in pure lua)
             - [x] Builtin functions (called using `vim.fn`)